The Gold Level provides hospitalization and out-patient surgery benefits, along with other benefits through a healthshare plan.

 Right Choice Plan™ pays up to $50,000, or $75,000 per year, per covered person, with a $500,000 or $750,000 lifetime maximum respectively.

 A large part of the appeal of healthcare sharing programs is that they are much less expensive than traditional health insurance.

 The healthcare sharing program offered is a medical cost sharing program that helps individuals and families address the challenges of escalating health care costs and soaring insurance premiums.
 It is not insurance, but an alternative where members share in each other’s medical needs.
 The healthshare company collects the member monthly contribution amounts and pays the providers directly, minus any applicable Member Responsibility Amounts (MRA).
-The MRA is applicable for each medical event per year.
 Members voluntarily submit contributions to the program on a monthly basis in order to maintain eligibility for sharing of medical needs and to help share in the needs of others.